COVID-19 Guidance and Answers to Common Questions

 Should LEAs continue to send form PDE-4605 (Determination of District of Residence for Students in Facilities or Institutions)?

 Yes.
-The educating LEA should continue to determine the school district of residence for students in placements and submit the PDE 4605 to PDE accordingly.
+The educating LEA should continue to determine the school district of residence for students in placements and send the PDE 4605 to the identified school district of residence.

 Who is responsible for the tuition of a student in a placement on or after March 13, 2020?